GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 ## 13 Sep 2024: Outage affecting multiple web services

-Multiple web services are experiencing an outage: DEA Explorer (Prod), DEA Explorer (Sandbox), DEA WCS (PROD - EKS), DEA WMS (PROD - EKS), and DEA WMTS (PROD - EKS).
+Multiple web services are experiencing an outage: DEA Explorer (Prod), DEA WCS (PROD - EKS), DEA WMS (PROD - EKS), and DEA WMTS (PROD - EKS).
 We are currently working on resolving the issue.
 See the [real-time status](https://status.dea.ga.gov.au/) of these services.

 <span id="2024-09-02-expanded-extent-paused"></span>